Through My Eyes. Again - Cover

 I turned towards her.
 “Hello, Miss Dawson.
 I’m Will Johnstone.”

 Peter Farquar’s voice cut across the room.
-“Little William is our runner up.”
+“Little William is our runner-up.”

 “Yes, it’s one of my set books.”

-She was startled.
 “You’re reading it for O Level?”

-Peter stood up.
-“I’m stuck with the baby of the group,” he said disgustedly, half to himself.
+I packed my book into my duffel bag and stood up, but there was no movement from Peter.
+As he had the key and knew our room number, I had to wait.
+As Ginnie gathered her gear, Peter stood up.
+“I’m stuck with the baby of the group,” he said in disgust.
 “Listen, you little oik.
-Stay out of my way or there will be dire consequences for you.
-I don’t want to see or hear you.”
+Stay out of my way or there will be dire consequences for you.”
 He leaned down and picked up his case.
-“The room is mine and it’s bad enough you have to sleep there.
-Stay away for the rest.
+“The room is mine.
+It’s enough you sleep there.
+Stay away, apart from that.
 D’you understand?”

 His attitude was not unexpected given his initial reaction to me, but I had not been expecting to share a room with him.
 I was unsure what to do, so I stood there.